Knoxville Kendo Club

 Bamboo sword: The Shinai is made of four bamboo slats held together by two pieces of leather, and a string (tsuru).

 Competition: A match is played between two competitors and the one who gets two points first wins the match.
-To get a point you need to to strike targets on the opponent.
+To get a point you need to strike targets on the opponent.
 There are basically four specified targets.
 The first one is Men (head), and second one is the arm where it is covered with Kote.
 The third target is Do and the last one is the throat, called Tsuki.
 There are other important criteria for getting points.
 First, the top third of the shinai should make contact with one of the targets.
 Second, you need to vocalize where you are going to strike.
 And the last criterion is that, after you strike, you need to show a posture indicating you are ready to continue the fight.